bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 # Sprint-Challenge--Computer-Architecture

 ## Binary, Decimal, and Hex
-getting started
-Complete the following problems:
+xComplete the following problems:

-* Convert `11001111` binary
+*x Convert `11001111` binary

-    to hex:
+  x  to hex: CF

-    to decimal:
+   x to decimal:207

-* Convert `4C` hex
+*x Convert `4C` hex

-    to binary:
+  x  to binary: 1001100

-    to decimal:
+x    to decimal: 76

-* Convert `68` decimal
+*x Convert `68` decimal

-    to binary:
+  x  to binary:01000100

-    to hex:
+   x to hex: 44

 ## Architecture

-Short answer:
+x Short answer:

-* Explain how the CPU provides concurrency or parallelism:
+x * Explain how the CPU provides concurrency or parallelism:

-* Describe assembly language and machine language:
+x * Describe assembly language and machine language:

 ## Coding